thibault-charlottin/Evaluate-the-impact-of-following-an-ACC-on-the-behaviour-of-a-human-driver/readme.md

 You can then run the commands in the console.ipynb file

 ## download data
-TO download the TGSIM dataset, follow the links in the data/raw_data folder.
+To download the TGSIM dataset, follow the links in the data/raw_data folder.
 Preprocessed data is available on request.<br>
-Preproceesed data is to be added into a folder named "by_run" daughter of motherfolder "data".
+Preprocessed data is to be added into a folder named "by_run" daughter of the mother folder "data".

 ### happy coding!